WisdomTree Multi Asset Issuer Public Limited Company Programme for the issuance of Collateralised ETP Securities

 Programme for the issuance of Collateralised ETP Securities

-Further to the announcement (the “First Announcement”) made by WisdomTree Multi Asset Issuer Public Limited Company (the “Issuer”) on 9 October 2020 relating to its determination to effect consolidations (the “Consolidations”) of the WisdomTree S&P 500 VIX Short-Term Futures 2.25x Daily Leveraged Securities, the WisdomTree Natural Gas 3x Daily Leveraged Securities, the WisdomTree NASDAQ 100 3x Daily Short Securities and the WisdomTree Brent Crude Oil 3x Daily Short Securities (together the “Affected Securities”), the Issuer hereby announces the following details in respect of the Consolidations.
+Further to the announcement (the “First Announcement”) made by WisdomTree Multi Asset Issuer Public Limited Company (the “Issuer”) on 9 October 2020 relating to its determination to effect splits (the “Splits”) of the WisdomTree NASDAQ 100 3x Daily Leveraged Securities (the “Affected Securities”), the Issuer hereby announces the following details in respect of the Splits.

-The time and date that the Consolidations will become effective (the “Effective Date”) will be the open of business on 9 November 2020.
+The time and date that the Splits will become effective (the “Effective Date”) will be the open of business on 9 November 2020.

-The Specified Number (the number of Affected Securities of the relevant class to be consolidated into one security of that class pursuant to the Consolidations) and the Principal Amount for the Consolidated Securities of each class will be as follows:
+The Specified Number (the number of Split Securities of the relevant class that will result from the split from each Affected Security of that class pursuant to the Splits) and the Principal Amount for the Split Securities of each class will be as follows:

 |Class